 The other standout feature is that the drone is made by Altair, based in Nebraska.
 This is counter to most of the Chinese made drones on the market.
 Not that Chinese made products are a bad thing, but having a domestically made product of good quality, always stands out.

 From initial observation, the Altair Aerial AA108 is a well-made product constructed from tough, ABS plastic.
-Although the dimensions are small at 183mm x 198mm x 43mm and it weighs only 85g, the body feels sturdy enough to take a few knocks and bruises during initial flight.
-A 720P HD camera with a 120 Degree view sits at the front of the drone, with propeller guards on both sides.
+Although the dimensions are small at 183mm x 198mm x 43mm and it weighs only 85g, the body feels sturdy enough to take a few knocks and bruises during initial flights.
+A 720p HD camera with a 120-degree view sits at the front of the drone, with propeller guards on both sides.

 The full package contains everything you need to get started.
 A controller, propellers plus extras, two 3.7v LiPo batteries, a few tools, memory card reader, direction book, and a USB connector.
-The drone has a flight time of eight to ten minutes for each battery charge (two batteries are included) and a range of up to 100m.
+The drone has a flight time of eight to ten minutes for each battery charge and a range of up to 100m.